 You already get the privacy and security benefits of a VPN on Edge if you connect to ExpressVPN on your device via the apps for Mac, Windows, and Linux.
 But to enjoy the added benefits of the browser extension (like WebRTC blocking, location spoofing, and HTTPS Everywhere), follow these steps:

-The ExpressVPN browser extension is unique in that it controls the full-featured VPN app.
+The ExpressVPN Google Chrome browser extension is also unique in that it controls the full-featured VPN app.
 That means all of your online activity is protected by the VPN, not just what passes through your browser.

 Does a VPN hide my browser history?